 Working together to support learning at home.

-With New Zealand in Lockdown we would like to share with you lots of great tips and ideas to help continue your Childs Learning Journey.
+We would like to share with you lots of great tips and ideas to help continue your Childs Learning Journey at home.

 He waka eke noa… We are all in this together.